What is Azure AD entitlement management?

 - No licenses are required for users with the Global Administrator role who set up the initial catalogs, access packages, and policies, and delegate administrative tasks to other users.

 - No licenses are required for users who have been delegated administrative tasks, such as catalog creator, catalog owner, and access package manager.

-- No licenses are required for guests who can request access packages, but do not request an access package.
+- No licenses are required for guests who have a privilege to request access packages but they do not choose to request them.

 For more information about licenses, see Assign or remove licenses using the Azure Active Directory portal.

 Example license scenarios

 Here are some example license scenarios to help you determine the number of licenses you must have.